 Many student-athletes might not out up an interest or might not be happy with how they look.
 Some want to be thinner, while others want to be more bulky or muscular.
 The way they look at themselves is affected by society’s norms regarding physical appearance.

 Another issue sports counselors used to raise is that issues about body image can lead to poor eating habits.
 Eating disorders can affect a student athlete’s performance, but, more importantly, it adversely affects their well-being.
 Sports counselors can help student-athletes build a better image of themselves.
 In addition, counseling sessions are safe spaces where these issues are explored and discussed.

-Dealing With Their Eating Disorder
+Dealing With Their Eating Disorders

 If student-athletes show signs of any eating disorder, their coaches must be informed.
 The cooperation of the sports counselor and the coach is needed to have a concrete action plan.

-When people have inner turmoil, they tend to lose motivation and enjoyment with the things they do.
+When community of people have inner turmoil, they tend to lose motivation and enjoyment with the things they do.
 This is the same for student-athletes.
 Motivation is essential in a student athlete’s life because it gives them the fuel they need to succeed in sports and in life.